metakirby5/colorz/README.md

                         #272727
   --no-bg-img           whether or not to use a background image in the
                         preview.
-Default: background image on
+Default: background image on --no-preview          whether or not to generate and show the preview.
+                        Default: preview on
 ```

 ## To do